gabrieleboccarusso/Boccarusso-Backend-V3.0/README.md

 ## Why

-The first version was done using PHP and through a heavy use of SSR it was very slow.The second version rebuilds everything from scratch and is made of a frontend made in vanilla JavasScript that through the `controller.js` and `api.js` files mimics the a CSR behavior and of a backend wrote in Spring Boot that simply connects to the database to retrieve the data.
+The first version was done using PHP and through a heavy use of SSR it was very slow.
+This version rebuilds everything from scratch and is made of a frontend made in vanilla JavasScript that through the `controller.js` and `api.js` files mimics the a CSR behavior and of a backend wrote in Spring Boot that simply connects to the database to retrieve the data.
-The second version was done in my beginnings and the poor documentation along the poor practices made it quickly something not so feasible to maintain thus quickly becoming legacy code.

-This new version uses a frontend done in Angular (work in progress) and a backend wrote back from scratch in Spring Boot.
+This new version uses a frontend done in Angular and a backend wrote back from scratch in Spring Boot.

 ## How